-The following standards outline the content of a one-year course in Data Science.
-If a one-semester course is desired, the standards with a dagger (†) would apply.
-The Data Science Standards of Learning provide an introduction to the learning principles associated with analyzing big data.

-Through the use of open source technology tools, students will identify and explore problems that involve the use of relational database concepts and data-intensive computing to find solutions and make generalizations.
-Students will engage in a data science problem-solving structure to interact with large data sets as a means to formulate problems, collect and clean data, visualize data, model using data, and communicate effectively about data formulated solutions.
+Proposed Data Science Standards of Learning Curriculum Framework.
+Data Science is a rigorous mathematics course intended to be offered to students at or above the level of Algebra II and will provide an introduction to the learning principles associated with analyzing big data.
+Through the use of open source technology tools, it is anticipated that students participating in these courses will identify and explore problems that involve data-intensive computing to find solutions and make generalizations.
+Students will engage in a data science problem solving cycle to interact with large data sets as a means to formulate problems, collect and clean data, visualize data, model to predict, and communicate effectively about data formulated solutions.